percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    This option specifies which types of queries are allowed to complete before xtrabackup will issue the global lock.
 Default is ``all``.

+.. option:: --galera-info

+   This option creates the :file:`xtrabackup_galera_info` file which contains the local node state at the time of the backup.
+Option should be used when performing the backup of |Percona XtraDB Cluster|.
+It has no effect when backup locks are used to create the backup.

+.. option:: --generate-new-master-key

+   Generate a new master key when doing a copy-back.

 .. option:: --generate-transition-key

    |xtrabackup| needs to access the same keyring file or vault server